what is surrogacy law in Australia?

 This can occur under a number of arrangements with different legal consequences:

-● Commercial surrogacy - A surrogacy agreement in which the birth mother receives payment, reward or material benefit.
-Commercial surrogacy is illegal in NSW, which has driven Australian's overseas where commercial agreements are allowed.
+• Commercial surrogacy - A surrogacy agreement in which the birth mother receives payment, reward or material benefit.
+Commercial surrogacy is illegal in Australia.

 Surrogacy in Australia must be altruistic.
 The intended parents can reimburse the surrogate for out of pocket expenses only, such as medical costs, time off work and travel costs.

 Surrogacy agreements are not legally binding in Australia but serve as important evidence of an agreement and of each party's expectations and intentions.
 It's also important to note that the surrogate makes all clinical decisions during pregnancy, labour, birth and the postpartum hospital period.
 The intended parents have no rights at this stage.